Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 Lan Wangji looked at him in silence before offering him the cloth he was holding.

 Xue Yang did not push Wei Wuxian away.
-He allowed him to sit on the ground and make a garrote out of the belt he was wearing, so as to stopper the bleeding.
+He allowed him to sit on the ground and make a garrote out of the belt he was wearing so as to block the bleeding.
 He let Wei Wuxian wind the cloth around his cut-off wrist and tie it up tightly with nothing more than a hitch in his breaths.
 The white cloth pinkened immediately.

 “The Seal,” Wei Wuxian murmured once he was certain that Xue Yang would not die of blood loss.